Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Estimating Treatment-Effect Heterogeneity

 Even if CATE estimates are miscalibrated and thus cannot be taken at face value, they may still be reliable for assessing which units have higher treatment effects than others.
 While it is impossible to assess the accuracy of a treatment effect estimate for a single observation, since we can only observe the outcome $Y$ for an individual with one of the two possible treatment assignments $T \in \{1,0\}$, we can construct an unbiased estimate of the average treatment effect $\E[Y(1) - Y(0)|G]$ for a sufficiently large group of individuals, where the group $G = g(X)$ is defined by covariates $X$.
-Following the ``Sorted Group Average Treatment Effects (GATES)'' methodology of \cite{chernozhukov2018generic}, we proceed by creating such groups based on our CATE estimates.
-We make use of ten-fold cross-fitting to remove bias, as follows.
-We partition the data into folds, and let $k(i)$ be the fold that leaves out observation $i$.
-For each fold $k \in \{1,\ldots, 10\}$, we estimate a mapping $\hat{\tau}_{-k}$ from covariates $x$ to the CATE using data that leaves out observations in fold $k$.
-Within each fold $k$, we then divide the covariate space into four groups $G \in \{1,2,3, 4\}$ based on the quartile of estimated treatment effects $\hat{\tau}_{-k}(x)$.
+Following the ``Sorted Group Average Treatment Effects (GATES)'' methodology of \cite{chernozhukov2018generic}, we proceed by creating such groups based on our out-of-fold CATE estimates.
+Specifically, within each fold $k$, we then divide the covariate space into four groups $G \in \{1,2,3, 4\}$ based on the quartile of estimated treatment effects $\hat{\tau}_{-k}(x)$.
 Finally, we estimate average treatment effects $\E[Y_i(1) - Y_i(0)|G=g]$ for each of the four groups $g$ by the average difference between treated and control outcomes within that group, combining groups across all folds.
 These estimates are unbiased estimates of the average treatment effect for the groups (recalling groups are defined by the covariates), since the outcomes of the units in fold $k$ were not used in any part of the process of assigning units to groups.
 The resulting estimates are model-free, unbiased estimates of average treatment effects in each group.

 Our resulting estimates of treatment effects are noisy, and the heterogeneity across groups is moderate. \autoref{fig:quartiles} plots unbiased estimates of the group-wise average treatment effect across quartiles of estimated treatment effects for the 2017 (top) and 2018 (bottom) cohort, differentiating between covariates available before the beginning of the semester (left) and those only available later, but still before the interventions (right).
 Both graphs document that treatment effects $\tau(x)$ vary across the distribution, although the forest-based estimates $\hat{\tau}(x)$ differ from unbiased estimates and even produce non-monotonic rankings in one instance.
 Across both years and irrespective of the set of covariates, we find statistically significant heterogeneity in treatment effects.
 For 2017, the average treatment effect in the two bottom quartiles (early covariates) or in the bottom quartile (late covariates) is significantly below that of the remaining sample, with a difference of around five percentage points separating the respective group averages.
 For 2018, the average outcome in the bottom quartile is around 7 percentage points lower than the average among the rest.
 Effects for the set of covariates available earlier are not considerably noisier.
 The differences across quartile AIPW estimates are reported in \autoref{tbl:quartiles} in the appendix along with standard error estimates.